shuknuk/shuknuk/README.md

 ## 📫 Reach Out
 - 🔗 [LinkedIn](https://www.linkedin.com/in/kinshuk-goel-7137a1281/)
-- 📬 kg467@outlook.com
+- 📬 kinshukgoel2@gmail.com
 ---

-> _"Stay curious.
-Break stuff.
-Build better."_
+> _"Make stuff.
+Break it.
+Build it again."_